-Graduation exercises are held in May, July and December.
-Students expecting to graduate must file their graduation applications and pay applicable fees according to dates specified on the student calendar.
+Graduation exercises are held each year in May.
+Students expecting to graduate must file their graduation applications and pay applicable fees with the Student Services Office according to dates specified on the student calendar.
 Failure to meet the stated deadline will result in a \$10.00 late filing fee and could create a delay in the receipt of the appropriate associate degree, diploma or certificate.
 All fees and financial obligations owed to the College must be paid before a student can graduate.